beothorn/greement/README.md

 owner will receive 1c per square taken, turning back to a brown square - Anyone can pay 10c to avoid this - 2 cards

-The game proceeds until the time is up, then the player with the biggest wealth, or the smallest debt, wins!

-##Action cards
+###Action cards
 - Steal all gold mines from any player
 - Steal all regular land from any player
 - Steal all territories connected to all lake from any player
 - Steal all territories connected to all mountain from any player
 - Make a 20c loan on any players name (keep the money)
 - Steal any 5 territories

+The game proceeds until the time is up, then the player with the biggest wealth, or the smallest debt, wins!